-For almost a decade, BFI has been providing low cost, easy to apply for church loans for construction or other capital projects.
+BFI provides low cost, easy to apply for church loans for construction or other capital projects.
 In most cases, the loans are for a 20 year amortization and no “balloon” payment is required (i.e. permanent financing).
 BFI is currently offering a rate of 5.5% fixed for 5 years.

 All BFI loans are secured by a first position mortgage on church property.
 We use a 50% loan to value maximum ratio (i.e. the church must have property that would cost twice as much as the loan to replace) and a 25% debt to income ratio (i.e. the church must have unrestricted gift income sufficient that the loan payment does not consume more than 25% of the offerings).